-The Fall City Floating River Patrol is on duty Thursday through Sunday every week June to September.
-Our River Patrol consists of our most experienced employees using our new powered Kayak to patrol up and down the Snoqualmie between the Plum Accesses to Fall City.
+The Fall City Floating River Patrol is on duty seven days a week, every week June to September.
+Our River Patrol consists of our most experienced employees using our powered Kayaks to patrol up and down the Snoqualmie between the Plum Accesses to Fall City.

 The Patrol is tasked with crowd-control and real-time trash capture as a priority.
-This includes everything from calming rowdy groups on the river, watching for people attempting to and preventing access private property, helping tubers with punctured tubes with patches and pumps, and picking up any trash they see floating down the river.
+This includes everything from calming rowdy groups on the river, watching for and preventing people from attempting to access private property, helping tubers with punctured tubes with patches and pumps, and picking up any trash they see floating down the river.

 Each day, they perform a scan for any trash on the river banks on our entire 4 mile stretch of river.
 Additionally, they are equipped with underwater cameras and diving equipment to identify any trash on the bottom of the river and work on a weekly basis to clean up sites targeted for diving.
 Finally, they maintain our safety signage on the river.